Teriks/LibLSLCC/README.md

 https://github.com/Teriks/LibLSLCC/releases

-Each release contains an AnyCPU, x86 and x64 version of LibLSLCC with a documentation .XML file generated for the library.
+Each release contains an AnyCPU Release/Debug version of LibLSLCC, a binary copy of lslcc (The command line compiler), and an XML documentation file generated for the library by Visual Studio/MSBuild.

 Releases also include platform specific installers for LSLCCEditor.

-Granted, I only really need to release an AnyCPU binary, but since LSLCCEditor uses a platform specific binary when building with an installer I supply all possible binary types for LibLSLCC in the release.

-The x64 and x86 platform specific binaries are just a side effect of the WiX installer having to be configured differently when building for different platforms (x64 or x86).

-My OpenSim Fork uses the AnyCPU binary as its compatibile across platforms.

 # About LibLSLCC